 We publish a description of the constraint types and details on each transmission constraint in our Operational Constraints Update document - see section 6, Publications.
-Currently this document is updated on a monthly basis and is complemented with a weekly update and ad-hoc reporting of any amended or new constraints that are not captured in the monthly or weekly updates e.g. in response to a forced outage.
+Currently this document is updated on a weekly basis and is complemented with an ad-hoc reporting of any amended or new constraints that are not captured in the weekly updates e.g. in response to a forced outage.